uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### User types

 #### Root
-Is responsible for running a Pool Tool instance.
+The root is responsible for running a Pool Tool instance.

 #### Operator
-The operator's job is to run a participant pool instance.
-If Pool Tool is hosted on-premise, then the operator has to run the Pool Tool instance, too.
+The operators make sure that the system runs smoothly.
+They use the system mostly through the desktop website and they have access to the underlying infrastructure.
+They are the technical partners of the recruiters.

 The operator is a primary user.

 #### Recruiter
-The recruiter creates, populates and owns a participant pool.
-The recruiter has almost the same capabilities as the operator, except for accessing and modifying infrastructure.
+The recruiters build and own participant pools.
+They use the system mostly through the desktop website.
+They don't have access to infrastructure components.

 The recruiter is a primary user.

 #### Location manager
-Sees all sessions for a location, is responsible for that location.
-Can not edit, only view.
+The location manager sees all sessions for a location and is responsible for that location.
+Can not update, only read.

 The experimenter is a secondary user.

 #### Experimenter
-The experimenter is tasked to create and conduct experiments and consequentially owns experiments.
+The experimenter is assigned to experiments by recruiters.
+They use both the desktop and the mobile website in order to conduct experiments.

 The experimenter is a secondary user.

 #### Assistant (of Experimenter)
-Is responsible for one session, deals with payout and checks show-up/no-show on-site.
+The assistant is responsible for one session, deals with payout and checks show-up/no-show on-site.

 The experimenter is a secondary user.

 #### Participant
 The participant joins a participant pool and is invited to experiments by experimenters.
+The participant uses the system through both the desktop and mobile website.

 They are the end users of the system.